Public Involvement in Decommissioning

 General Information about Opportunities for Public Involvement in Decommissioning

-When a materials licensee submits a decommissioning plan (DP), NRC may hold a public meeting in the vicinity of the facility if local interest is high.
+When a materials licensee submits a decommissioning plan (DP), the NRC may hold a public meeting in the vicinity of the facility if local interest in the decommissioning of the facility is high.

 The public has an opportunity to provide comments whenever a licensee submits a PSDAR, LTP, DP, or other license amendment request.

 There is an opportunity for a hearing whenever a licensee submits a request for a license amendment.

 Whenever the NRC prepares an environmental impact statement (EIS), notice of availability of the draft EIS is published in the Federal Register and the draft is placed on the NRC's Web site for public comment.